How do Free Apps Make Money?

 As you’ve just seen, there are several ways you can approach this with both in-app purchases as well as in-app advertisements.

+App owners should have a subtle strategy.
 Try to make the user think that they need to spend money to get the full benefits of the app.

 Take advantage of any tools available on the market that let you run prototypes and explore the options that might work best for you app.